-Leaders have a unique ability to inspire a vision and motivate others towards it; sometimes to go beyond what’s required of them.
-Whereas managers focus on tasks and managing work to achieve organizational goals.
-But when you have someone that can do both effectively, you’re more likely to have engaged, committed, and productive employees.
+Leaders have a unique ability to inspire a vision and motivate others towards it — sometimes going beyond what’s required of them.
+Whereas managers focus on tasks and managing work to achieve organisational goals.
+However, when you have someone that can do both effectively, you’re more likely to have engaged, committed, and productive employees.

-Often, however, employees get promoted to management because of their technical expertise or meeting their KPIs, not because they’re great at inspiring or working with people, which can lead to all sorts of problems.
+Often, however, employees get promoted to management because of their technical expertise or ability to meet KPIs — not necessarily because they’re great at inspiring or working with people.
+This can lead to all sorts of problems.

 So how do you identify employees with leadership potential and then develop them to become your managers of the future?
 We’ll answer all this and more in this post.